da-Amin/da-Amin/README.md

 - 👋 Hi, I’m @da-Amin
-- 👀 I’m interested in java an javaScript and front_end development
+- 👀 I’m interested in java and javaScript and front_end development
 - 🌱 I’m currently learning front_end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : @_Da_Amin  on twitter